Tillered Docs

 3. Creates OAuth2 credentials for API access

-4. Saves the configuration to your CLI config file
+4. Saves the cluster to your CLI config file and sets it as current

 FlagDescription